What is Thulium?

 Thulium oxide is formed by heating metal in oxygen or thermal decomposition of Tm(OH)3.

 4 Tm + 3 O2 → 2 Tm2O3

 Thulium stands far above hydrogen in the electrochemical series.
 Therefore, it reacts slowly with cold water and rapidly with hot water by the liberation of hydrogen and the formation of Tm (III) hydroxide.

 2 Tm + 6 H2O → 2 Tm(OH)3 + 3 H2

-The hydroxide is precipitated as a gelatinous precipitate from an aqueous solution by the addition of ammonia or dilutes alkali to form soluble salt of Tm+3 ion.
+The hydroxide is precipitated as a gelatinous precipitate from an aqueous solution by the addition of ammonia or diluted alkali to form a soluble salt of Tm+3 ion.

 2 Tm + 3 H2SO4 → 2 Tm3+ + 3 SO4−2 + 3 H2